Nov. 5 Meeting will be at SHSU, 3380 College Park Dr. Doors open at 5:30 p.m.

 Dues

-Membership dues are payable after March 1.
+Membership dues are payable annually in March.

-Regular Membership $40 Senior Membership (75+)$20
+Regular Membership $40

 Membership Form